kubernetes-sigs/cluster-api/docs/book/src/clusterctl/developers.md

 clusterctl init  --core cluster-api:v0.3.0 --bootstrap kubeadm:v0.3.0 --infrastructure aws:v0.5.0
 ```

+See [Overrides Layer](configuration.md#overrides-layer) for more information
+on the purpose of overrides.

 ## Available providers

 The following providers are currently defined in the script: